rkirszba/Lem_in/README.md

 The program has to find the quickest way to get n ants across the farm

 ### Rules
-The program receives the data describing an ant farm from the standard input the following format:
+The program receives the data describing an ant farm from the standard input the following format

 ```number_of_ants
 the_rooms
 the_links```

 Only one ant is allowed to be in a room, except in "start" and "end" rooms.
 The output of the program follows the following template :

 ```Lx-y Lz-w Lr-o ..```

 where x, z, r represents the ants’ numbers (going from 1 to number_of_ants) and y, w, o represents the rooms’ names

 #### Map examples